SuperS0n1k/Slither-IO-hacking/notes.md

 <div id='gsc'/>
 ##gsc
 ###Documention
-call: gsc
+usage: gsc

-Type: Variable

-Returns: number
+Type: number

 ###Description
-gsc is a varible thats controles the zoom level, among other things.
-The starting .9 and will get closer to 0 in a Logarithmic fashion as your snake gets bigger.
+gsc is a varible thats controls the zoom level, among other things.
+The starting .9 and will get closer to 0 in a logarithmic fashion as your snake gets bigger.
 ###Example
 ```javascript
 gsc *= .5;